awestruct/awestruct.github.io/deployment.md

     $ awestruct -P production --deploy

+## Configuration
+In your `_config/site.yml`, you should define a `profiles` block, and a profile for each deployment environment.
+The names are arbitrary.

+    profiles:
+      development:
+      staging:
+      production:

+Awestruct can gzip the contents of your html, css and javascript files, before deploying.
+This can be usefull to avoid extra CPU usage on your server.

+    profiles:
+      development:
+      staging:
+      production:
+        deploy:
+          gzip: true

+By default, Awestruct will use the highest compression level.
+You can change the compression level by adding the `gzip_level`.
+The value must be between 1 (low compression) and 9 (high compression).

+<span class="label label-warning">Help!
+Awestruct keeps complaining that I have uncommitted changes when deploying</span>

+Awestruct deployments will fail if you have uncommitted changes in your git local history.
+While this is fine for most, there are occasions when you may wish to deploy to a stagging site to inspect your changes without adding a commit.
+Simply add `uncommitted: true` to your deploy config.

+    profiles:
+      development:
+      staging:
+        deploy:
+          uncommitted: true
+      production:

 ## GitHub Pages

 To deploy your site to GitHub pages, you will need to be using [GitHub](http://github.com)